Tincture (heraldry): Metals

-The metals are or and argent, representing gold and silver respectively, although in practice they are often depicted as yellow and white.
+The metals are or and argent, representing gold and silver, respectively, although in practice they are often depicted as yellow and white.

 Or (Ger.
-Gelb, Gold, or golden) derives its name from the Latin aurum, "gold".
+Gelb, Gold, or golden) derives its name from the French or, "gold".
 It may be depicted using either yellow or metallic gold, at the artist's discretion; "yellow" has no separate existence in heraldry, and is never used to represent any tincture other than or.

 Argent (Ger.
-Weiß, Weiss, Silber, or silbern) is similarly derived from the Latin argentum, "silver".
+Weiß, Weiss, Silber, or silbern) is similarly derived from the French argent, "silver".
 Although sometimes depicted as metallic silver or faint grey, it is more often represented by white, in part because of the tendency for silver paint to oxidize and darken over time, (Note: At one point, aluminum paint was used for argent, as it was more resistant to oxidation; but its effect also faded with age.) and in part because of the pleasing effect of white against a contrasting colour.
 Notwithstanding the widespread use of white for argent, the heraldist Arthur Charles Fox-Davies suggested the existence of white as a distinct heraldic colour.
+The blazon of the coat of arms of Pope Leo XIV is also notable for its rare distinction between the metal argent and the colour "white".